EndBug/add-and-commit/README.md

     # Default: '.'
     cwd: './path/to/the/repo'

+    # Whether to use the --force option on git add, in order to bypass eventual gitignores
+    # Default: false
+    force: true

     # The message for the commit
     # Default: 'Commit from GitHub Actions'
     message: 'Your commit message'